-Performance at Continuation Budget Level FY 2019-2020: The continuation budget level has been revised to reflect historical values.
-The agecny continues to use strategies and research ways to reduce the behavior that causes crashes and fatalities on the roadways in Louisiana.
+Performance at Continuation Budget Level FY 2020-2021: The continuation budget level has been revised based on historical values.

-2. (KEY) To reduce the percent of alcohol impaired traffic fatalities in Louisiana from 33% in 2011 to 25% by June 30, 2022.
+2. (KEY) To reduce the number of alcohol-impaired driving fatalities by 1% each calendar year by June 30, 2025.

 Human Resources Policies Beneficial to Women and Families Link: Public Safety Services grants flexible work schedules to accommodate employees with child care or other family issues.
 The department has an employee assistance program which provides information and guidance for employees and/or family members.
 In accordance with federal law, the department supports the Family and Medical Leave Law and uphold practices within those guidelines, supporting employees and families.